Unturned3/Microdot/wiki/1_intro/1_prereq.md

 Building a Linux system from the ground up is not an easy task, and it requires familiarity with the Linux command line.
-As a minimum, you should be able to do basic operations like these:
+As a minimum, you should be able to do basic operations such as:

 * copying/moving/renaming files
 * changing/listing directories